mohdsamnan/README/README.md

-HEllo iam samnan student of jamia millia islamia iam fresher in tech and github
+Hello iam samnan student of jamia millia islamia iam fresher in tech and github